Satkania Upazila: Administration

 Satkania thana was established in 1917 and was turned into an upazila in 1983.

-Satkania Upazila is divided into Satkania Municipality and 17 union parishads: Amilaisi, Bazalia, Charati, Dharmapur, Dhemsa, Eochia, Kaliais, Kanchana, Keochia, Khagaria, Madarsha, Nalua, Paschim Dhemsa, Purangor, Sadaha, Satkania, and Sonakania.
+Satkania Upazila is divided into Satkania Municipality and 17 union parishads: Amilaish, Bazalia, Charati, Dharmapur, Dhemsa, Eochia, Kaliaish, Kanchana, Keochia, Khagaria, Madarsha, Nalua, Paschim Dhemsa, Purangor, Sadaha, Satkania, and Sonakania.
 The union parishads are subdivided into 73 mauzas and 84 villages.

 Satkania Municipality is subdivided into 9 wards and 19 mahallas.

 Educational institution

 There are many educational institution.
 Some of these are: